CMUS 218 Commercial Music Production and Audio

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the student will post one thread of at least 250-300 words.
-The student must then post 2 replies of at least 150 words.
-For each thread, the students must support his or her assertions with at least one scholarly citation in Turabian format.
-Each reply must incorporate at least one scholarly citations in Turabian format.
+Therefore, the student will participate in 1 Discussion in this course.
+The student will post a thread of at least 650 words.
+The thread will follow the four key observation points listed in the instructions in Canvas.
+The student must reply to two of his or her classmates.
+Each reply must be at least 150 words.
+In the thread, the student must support his or her assertions with at least one scholarly citation in Turabian format.
+Each reply must incorporate at least one scholarly citation in Turabian format.
+Acceptable sources include the textbook, the Bible, and industry publications and/or websites.

 Project: Instrumental Track Assignment